Elavon Costco Credit Card Processing: Is it Really the Best Choice for Merchants?

 Buy your plastic forks from Costco, but don’t overpay for a merchant account at the same time.

 Instead of paying them a percentage of your sales in these total monthly transaction fees, you can sign up with Payment Depot and get the direct Visa/MC interchange rate with no added percentage, just 25¢.
 Payment Depot is the new way to take credit cards.
 We don’t add a percentage, we give you the direct Interchange Pass Through rate so you know you’re getting no hidden fees and the best rate possible!

 Alternatives to Costco Credit Card Processing

 If you’re still shopping around for a payment processor, we highly recommend staying clear of providers that use tiered pricing (like Costco merchant services – even for Executive Members).
 This model can be misleading and cost you hundreds of unnecessary costs per month.

 You’re much better off going with a merchant account provider that implements either interchange-plus pricing or a company that uses membership-pricing.
 The former adds a markup to the interchange rates of credit card issuers, while the latter charges a membership fee rather than a markup.

 Payment Depot is a prime example of a membership-based payment processor.
 Unlike companies that use tiered pricing, we won’t mislead you by just advertising our low, “qualified” rates.
 We’re completely transparent about our fees and break everything down in your monthly statement.

-Many merchants also prefer our membership model over interchange-plus pricing, because we don’t take a cut out of your sales.
+Many merchants also prefer our membership payment processing model over interchange-plus pricing, because we don’t take a cut out of your sales.
 Like the retail side of Costco’s business, we give you access to wholesale credit card costs, for a low monthly fee.

-If you’re looking to learn more about Payment Depot, feel free to get in touch!
+If you’re looking to learn more about Payment Depot, feel free to get in touch.
 We’re also happy to review your statement or proposal and identify ways that you can save.